What is My Case Worth?

-When you refer to bills or property it is easy to quantify.
+When you refer to bills or property is easy to quantify.
 However, the damages relating to pain and suffering, which include emotional distress, mental anxiety, and similar adverse effects of the injuries, are not so easy to calculate.

 So, how can you calculate pain and suffering?
 To get an amount that might represent the value of the general damages, add up all the medical damages (remember: those are your quantifiable losses) and multiply that total by a number between 1.5 and 5 (that’s the multiplier).